brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 In Linux you will generally find the loader as a shared object file named `/usr/lib/libvulkan.so`.
 You will see a library file named the same in our projects `/lib` directory because remember we build this as a dependency.

+A reason why libraries like volk give slightly better performance is because

 ### Vulkan Validation Layers

 Validation layers are helper libraries that intercept your application's communication with the GPU (Vulkan Physical Device or `VkPhysicalDevice`).
 They help you in detecting bugs and errors in your program for easy debugging.
 They are an optional feature and hence can be removed anytime.
 This plugin type behaviour helps when you are deploying your game.
 In the debug builds, you can enable them to look for errors and in the release builds you can turn them off.
 This way, there won't be any error checking in release builds of your game and it will run faster as compared to the debug builds.
 In APIs like OpenGL, error checking is done all the time which adds an extra performance drop in the application.
 Layers sometimes also modify your function calls just in order to make them work.In the above image, you can see the connection between loader and the layer is a two way communication channel.